-STEP 7: Stake out the vestibule at the two locations shown below and your tent is fully set up.
+STEP 7: Stake out the vestibule at the two locations shown below.
+On the High Side 2, repeat on the second door/vestibule and your tent is fully set up.

+HIGH SIDE 1/2

-HIGH SIDE 1 USING YOUR TENT
+USING YOUR TENT

 GUYING OUT YOUR TENT: Your tent includes guy out loops, guy lines, and stakes.
 It is good practice to always guy out your tent, but it is absolutely necessary when it's windy.